 Thanks to Rob Deer's three-run homer to tie the score and Dale Sveum's two-run winning shot, the Brewers rallied for five runs in the ninth inning, beating the Rangers, 6-4.
 The Milwaukee victory sets an American League record as they win their 12th straight game to start the season.

-In the eighth inning, the Rangers fall one run short of setting a modern major league mark, scoring 16 runs in one inning in their 26-7 rout of the Orioles.
-In 1952, the Red Sox tallied 17 times in the seventh inning in a 23-3 rout of Detroit at Fenway Park.
+In the eighth, the Rangers fall one run short of setting a modern major league mark, scoring 16 runs in one inning in their 26-7 rout of the Orioles.
+In 1952, the Red Sox tallied 17 times in the seventh frame in a 23-3 rout of Detroit at Fenway Park.

 At Shea Stadium, the Cubs lose their 13th consecutive game to match the longest losing streak in the franchise's 122-year history.
 Reliever Turk Wendell, wearing #13, is tagged with the loss when Chicago is defeated by New York, 6-3.